Faridacoding/API-and-AI-Documentation-Samples/Machine Learning Voice Assistant/Stationary Noise Cleaning.md

 ## Dataset

-  - AVICAR Dataset used is an open source datasets with audio recorded in a moving car.
+  - AVICAR Dataset used is an open source dataset with audio recorded in a moving car.
 Dataset name : ["avicar_somedigits.zip"](http://www.isle.illinois.edu/sst/AVICAR/)

   - User speaks alphabets or words or number.